 Meditation and Relaxation

-While breastfeeding and pumping, your body releases hormones that help to naturally relax the body, but sometimes, you need that extra push.
+While breastfeeding and pumping, your body releases hormones that help to naturally relax the body.
+But there can be times your body needs that extra push.
 There are many anecdotal accounts that claim practicing meditation and mindful relaxation increases milk flow and milk production.
 While there may not be hard medical evidence to prove this to be true, it is known that stress will cause a decrease in milk production.
 So, finding new ways to relax may not only help your milk production, but it may help your mind as well.

 Having trouble with breastfeeding or pumping?
 The professionals at Miami OBGYN are here for advice and counseling.
 For local support and to get in touch with other “milk mommas” contact your local La Leche League.Leave a reply →